Griffintaur/MediaPlayer/README.md

     - Draggable Slider for Positioning of Video
     - Timer

-# Features Need to be Worked On
+# Features Needed to be Worked On
     - Improvements in UI
     - Animations During Music
     - Subtitle Integration